osiota10/alx-system_engineering-devops/0x00-shell_basics/README.md

-Path name to current working directory
+Display the content list of your current directory in a long format